[Above: Rocky Mountain skyline at Glacier National Park, Montana. All photos by Jonathan Tourtellot.]

-Editor’s note: With this post we offer the second of our profiles of destination organizations that at least partially meet the Global Sustainable Tourism Council’s destination-management criterion A2, which reads in part:
+Editor’s note: As destinations plan for eventual recovery from the pandemic, they have an unprecedented opportunity to manage tourism more effectively.
+With this post about North America’s “Crown of the Continent,” we offer the third in our profiles of destination organizations that approach the standard set forth in the Global Sustainable Tourism Council’s critical destination-management Criterion A1, which reads in part:

 “The destination has an effective organization, department, group, or committee responsible for a coordinated approach to sustainable tourism, . . . for the management of environmental, economic, social, and cultural issues.”

 This holistic requirement seems obvious, yet very few places around the world come close to meeting it.
 Below is Ellen Rugh’s profile of another one that does: the “Crown of the Continent.”
 We hope this information will provide other places with ideas on how better to manage tourism’s hazards and benefits.
 To join in our search for more examples of holistic destination management, or submit a candidate for profiling, read more here.

 N.B. – This report was compiled before the onset of the 2020 coronavirus pandemic.
 It is based on Destination Stewardship Center questionnaire responses and follow-up interviews.